jbreckmckye/hexo-theme-octo/README.md

 To install, clone this repository into a Hexo `themes/octo` folder and change `theme` in `_config.yml` to "octo".

+When updating, remember not to overwrite your theme config.yml.

 ## Notes for Octopress users

 ### Migrating from Octopress